cepdnaclk/e18-3yp-Automated-Mini-Greenhouse-Monitoring-And-Control-System/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
-Automated mini-greenhouse monitoring and control system
+# Automated Mini-Greenhouse Monitoring And Control System

 ---